shahbaziit77/Crowd-Counting-AVSS-2026/README.md

 The corresponding ground-truth count is $c=\sum_{x,y}D(x,y)$, where $D$ represents the ground-truth (GT) density map.

-The main objective of this project is to achieve a favorable **accuracy–efficiency trade-off**, making the model suitable not only for crowd counting benchmarks but also for resource-constrained and edge-computing environments.
+The main objective of this project is to achieve a favourable **accuracy–efficiency trade-off**, making the model suitable not only for crowd counting benchmarks but also for resource-constrained and edge-computing environments.

 # 2. Network Architecture
 The general network architecture pipeline: